-As outlined in the United States Working Equitation Rules published in December 2016, “This obstacle must be used in conjunction with Placing a Pole in a Drum (#7).
-The Skewering Ring with a Pole (#6) obstacle is not required but may be included in the sequence.
-When used in sequence with Remove/Placing Pole, they are considered and scored as a single obstacle.
-If other obstacles are encountered between them, they are scored separately (e.g., if the Remove Pole and Skewer a Ring obstacles are performed in sequence and another obstacle is performed before Placing Pole in Drum is encountered, then Remove Pole and Skewer a Ring are considered a single obstacle, and Placing a Pole in a Drum is considered a separate obstacle).”
+As outlined in the United States Working Equitation Rules published in December 2018, “This obstacle must be used in conjunction with Replace Pole (#7).
+The Spear Ring (#6) obstacle is not required but may be included in the sequence.
+When used in sequence with Remove/Replace Pole, they are considered and scored as a single obstacle.
+If other obstacles are encountered between them, they are scored separately (e.g., if the Remove Pole and Spear Ring obstacles are performed in sequence and another obstacle is performed before Replacing Pole is encountered, then Remove Pole and Spear Ring are considered a single obstacle, and Replace Pole is considered a separate obstacle).”

-An open-topped drum or barrel with a 8-11 foot long pole set upright inside.
+An open-topped drum or barrel with a 2.5 – 3.5 meter (8-11.5 foot) long pole set upright inside.
 The tip of the pole should be clearly marked with a taper or with distinct color.

-To complete the obstacle, the horse and rider approach the open-topped drum in the working gait required for their level.
+Execution – To complete the obstacle, the horse and rider approach the open-topped drum in the working gait required for their level.
 While passing by the drum, the rider removes the pole from the drum without an interruption of forward movement.
+The rider may circle the drum once before picking up the pole, though this is considered less difficult than a straight approach.

 If the rider drops the pole during the course of this obstacle: